alwaysunday/supabase-detector-extension/README.md

 Authentication patterns: Built-in auth, custom implementations Database usage: Direct API calls, ORM integrations

-🆘 Support
+## 🆘 Support

 🐛 Found a bug?
 Open an issue
 💡 Have a feature request?
 Open an issue
 ❓ Need help?
 Check the installation guide

-🌟 Acknowledgments
+## 🌟 Acknowledgments

-Inspired by the need to quickly identify Supabase-powered websites Built for developers and teams working with Supabase Thanks to the Supabase community for an amazing platform
+Inspired by the need to quickly identify Supabase-powered websites Built for developers and teams working with Supabase Thanks to the Supabase community for an amazing platform!

 ⭐ Star this repo if you find it useful!
 It helps others discover the extension.

 Happy Supabase detecting! 🚀